Our Lady of the Assumption

 In 1962, Fr.
 Fitzgerald built a shrine church, named Mary, Mother of Priests at the Via Coeli location.
 A bell tower topped with a metal sculpture of the Virgin Mary holding an infant became a local landmark.
 The chapel continues to be used for services and special programs, most notably the annual Christmas concert, a popular holiday event attended by a large audience from the community.

 In 2004, the Paraclete closed, and the property was made available to other religious groups as a retreat center.
+The statue broke and was removed from atop the bell tower and installed it on the ground next to the chapel.
 When the Valles Caldera National Preserve was formed in 2000, they leased the property remodeled the facilities into administrative offices and an education center.
-They removed the statue from atop the bell tower and installed it on the ground next to the chapel.
 When the Valles Caldera became part of Bandelier National Monument, the Valles Caldera offices were closed and Via Coeli once again became a retreat center.
-In 2015, the property was purchased by the Pueblo of Jemez, which to date has not announced their plans.

 Leave a Reply